HENRYMARTIN5/odsearcher/README.md

   --eye-no-nonpiracy    Do not perform a search of the-eye's non-piracy database --eye-no-piracy       Do not perform a search of the-eye's piracy database - reccomended for systems on low RAM, the database is 4gb in RAM.
-  --add ADD             Add a new directory to the index -r REMOVE, --remove REMOVE
+  --add ADD             Add a new directory to the index --scan-filepursuit    Scan filepursuit for new directories to index that might contain the target file -r REMOVE, --remove REMOVE
                         Remove a directory from the index -u, --update          Update all directories in the index